ok69531/AAIS-public/README.md

 ## Requirements & Installation
 The code is written in Python 3 (>= 3.9.0) and supports both GPU and CPU on Windows.
-MacOSX is only supported on the CPU.
+MacOS is only supported on the CPU.

 1. Clone the Git repository.
 2. Install a compatible version of Python and make an environment.